b1ron/ftdc/README.md

 - [x] Investigate why we are parsing invalid dates.
 - [x] Parse trivial BSON types which are defined in the `constants.js` file.
 - [ ] Parse the `getCmdLineOpts` so that we can terminate early.
 - [ ] strecth goal: parse nested BSON documents.
-See comments below.
+See section below.

 #### Parsing nested BSON documents